aashka-trivedi/cryptocurrency-and-public-sentiment/README.md

 ## Data Preperation

+### Daily Analysis

 1. Bitcoin Prices: the change in dialy price has been converted into categories, based on the analysis and script in `BitcoinPriceAnalysis.ipynb`.
 The price changed are converted into 5 categories:
     - -2 (Large Decrease in Price) : diff <-4000
     - -1 (Moderate Decrease in Price): -4000 <= diff < -500
     - 0 (No Commendable Difference) : -500 <= diff <= 500
     - 1 (Moderate Increase in Price): 500 < diff <= 4000
     - 2 (Large Increase in Price): 4000 < diff
-The modified data is stored in `categorical_bitcoin_price.csv`
+The modified data is stored in `data/daily_data/categorical_bitcoin_price.csv`
 2. Google Search Trends: Since we use multiple keywords for the search numbers, we obtain a single daily search score by taking the average of the normalised search score for each keyword, and the weighted score for each keyword.
 The weighted score depends on how much the keyword is searched for on average.
-This data is stored in `trends_daily_score.csv`.
+This data is stored in `data/daily_data/trends_daily_score.csv`.
 3. Reddit Sentiment: To obtain a daily sentiment score, we use NLTK's `vader` library, to find the sentiment for each reddit comment.
 We then obtain a "daily" sentiment score by finding the average of the `compound` sentiments for all comments of that day.
-This is done in `RedditSentiment.ipynb`, and stored in `redditDailySentiment.csv`.
+This is done in `RedditSentiment.ipynb`, and stored in `data/daily_data/redditDailySentiment.csv`.

+### Hourly Analysis

+1. Bitcoin Prices: the change in hourly price has been converted into categories, based on the analysis and script in `BitcoinPriceAnalysis.ipynb`.
+The price changed are converted into 3 categories:
+    - -1 (Decrease in Price):  diff < -150
+    - 0 (No Commendable Difference) : -150 <= diff <= 150
+    - 1 (Increase in Price): 150 < diff
+The modified data is stored in `data/hourly_data/categorical_bitcoin_hourlu.csv`
+2. Google Search Trends: Since we use multiple keywords for the search numbers, we obtain a single hourly search score by taking the average of the normalised search score for each keyword, and the weighted score for each keyword.
+The weighted score depends on how much the keyword is searched for on average.
+This data is stored in `data/hourly_data/trends_hourly_score.csv`.
+Please note that google trends can only be found on a per-day granularity, so to obtain hourly data, the daily value is replicated over a 24 hour period.
+3. Reddit Sentiment: To obtain a daily sentiment score, we use NLTK's `vader` library, to find the sentiment for each reddit comment.
+We then obtain a "hourly" sentiment score by finding the average of the `compound` sentiments for all comments of that hour.
+This is done in `RedditSentiment.ipynb`, and stored in `data/hourly_data/redditHourlySentiment.csv`.

 ## Analysis